-This 1953 Corvette is the 30th of 300 produced and goes to auction in January 2018.
-In this article we look at several 1953 cars that were in the Motorama that year.
+This 1953 Chevrolet Corvette Goes to Auction is the 30th of 300 produced and goes to auction in January 2018.
+In this article, we look at several 1953 cars that were in the Motorama that year.

 MOTORAMA MEMORIES: From the DeAtley Collection come four shining General Motors dream vehicles

 Article Courtesy of Barret-Jackson and written by independent automotive journalist Tom Jensen